kakilian/Young-Women-on-Menstruation/README.md

 ## Acknowledgements

-- **Daughters:** For helping develop this idea, testing the website, and providing valuable input as my target audience.
+- **My Daughters:** For helping develop this idea, testing the website, and providing valuable input as my target audience.
-- **My Mentor:[Juliia- Mentor]**(https://github.com/luliiaKonovalova) For helping understand the target audience and the message, and supporting the idea. @Juliia_mentor
+- **My Mentor:[Juliia- Mentor]**(https://github.com/luliiaKonovalova) For helping understand the target audience and the message, and supporting the idea.
 - **Slack Buddies and Tutors:[Code Institute]**(https://condeinstitute.net) For helping with coding problems.
 - **[Kevin Powell]:** (https://www.youtube.com/user/KepowOb) For valuable coding tutorials and inspiration.